lovecodingdev/monetaria-utilities/README.md

 # Transaction Methods

-The transaction methods package provides an sdk to interact with Aave Protocol contracts.
+The transaction methods package provides an sdk to interact with Monetaria Protocol contracts.
 See [ethers.js](#ethers.js) for instructions on installing setting up and ethers provider